amallen02/architect-flow-public-api-blueprint/blueprint/index.md

 Clone the [architect-flow-public-api-blueprint](https://github.com/GenesysCloudBlueprints/architect-flow-public-api-blueprint "Opens the project repository on GitHub") repository on GitHub.

-**Note:** You can also avoid cloning the repo entirely by referencing the remote module where it is stored on GitHub.
-To do this, create your own `main.tf` file, copy the contents of `files/main.tf` over, and change the value associated with the `source` parameter to `"github.com/GenesysCloudBlueprints/architect-flow-public-api-blueprint//blueprint/files/modules/check-queue-flow"`.
-You will copy [archy_flow.yml](https://github.com/GenesysCloudBlueprints/architect-flow-public-api-blueprint/blob/main/blueprint/files/archy_flow.yml "Opens the exported Archy file in the project repository on GitHub") to the same directory.
+**Note**: You can avoid cloning the repo entirely by referencing the remote module where the repo is stored on GitHub.
+Create your own `main.tf` file, copy the contents of `files/main.tf` over, and change the value associated with the `source` parameter to `"github.com/GenesysCloudBlueprints/architect-flow-public-api-blueprint//blueprint/files/modules/check-queue-flow"`.
+You copy [archy_flow.yml](https://github.com/GenesysCloudBlueprints/architect-flow-public-api-blueprint/blob/main/blueprint/files/archy_flow.yml "Opens the exported Archy file in the project repository on GitHub") to the same directory.

 ### Configure the Terraform module

-Inside `files/main.tf`, configure the module with the phone numbers that you want to associate with the IVR, and with the user IDs of the primary and secondary queue members.
+Inside `files/main.tf`, configure the module with the phone numbers you want to associate with the IVR and with the user IDs of the primary and secondary queue members.

 ```hcl
 module "check_queue_flow" {